So, one of your closest friends has asked you to speak at their wedding! What a privilege, right?!

 Inside jokes are great, but public speaking isn't the time for it.
 Sure, the bride or groom will be cracking up, but you'll just hear crickets and get blank stares from everyone else.

-I might throw my camera across the room if I hear ONE more person tell the groom to put his hand on the bride's hand because it will be the last time he'll ever have the upper hand.
+Granted, I've been to a lot more weddings than most of your guests.
+But I might throw my camera across the room if I hear one more person tell the groom to put his hand on the bride's hand because it will be the last time he'll ever have the upper hand.

 Okay, maybe that's a bit aggressive.
 But seriously, if you found it in a Google search, we've all probably heard it before.